Plan

 Project managers (Planners): Select the Edit action to do the following:

 Actioners: Select the Edit action to update the status of the tasks assigned to you.
-The Edit action is only displayed when the following conditions are met:
+Note - information

 |